Board of Directors

 The Board President is responsible for focusing the Board meetings’ agendas on appropriate content.
 The Director shall prepare agendas in consultation with the Board President.
 The President shall designate a portion of the agenda as a consent agenda for those items that usually do not require discussion or explanation before Board action.
 Upon the request of any Board member, an item will be withdrawn from the consent agenda and placed on the regular agenda for independent consideration.

+Each Board meeting agenda shall contain the general subject matter of any item that will be the subject of final action at the meeting.
 Items submitted by Board members to the Director or the President shall be placed on the agenda for an upcoming meeting.
 System residents may suggest inclusions for the agenda.
-Items not specifically on the agenda may still be considered during the meeting; no action will be taken on such items.
+The Board will take final action only on items contained in the posted agenda; items not on the agenda may still be discussed.

 The Director shall provide a copy of the agenda, with adequate data and background information, to each Board member at least 48 hours before each meeting, except a meeting held in the event of an emergency.